kavia-common/travel-planner-pro-219443-219452/travel_planner_frontend/README.md

 See .env.example for a complete list of variables.

+## Notifications and Reminders

+This app provides in-app notifications and reminders with optional browser notifications.

+- Create reminders for trip start, check-in/checkout, activity times, packing reminders, and custom notes.
+- In-app notifications appear in a toast and in the notifications panel; a bell icon shows unread count.
+- Optional Browser Notifications: if permission is granted, a native notification appears.
+- Snooze actions (+10m/+1h), Dismiss, and Mark as done are supported.
+- Data persists per trip using HTTP-first with seamless localStorage fallback.
+- Scheduling persists to localStorage and recovers after page reload; missed reminders appear as such.

+Feature flags:
+- FEATURE_NOTIFICATIONS (default: true)
+- REMINDERS (default: true)
+- BROWSER_NOTIFICATIONS (default: true)

+Environment variables:
+- REACT_APP_FEATURE_FLAGS: JSON or comma-separated to control flags
+- REACT_APP_FEATURE_NOTIFICATIONS=true|false
+- REACT_APP_REMINDERS=true|false
+- REACT_APP_BROWSER_NOTIFICATIONS=true|false

+Routes:
+- /notifications → full notifications panel with filters and browser notification toggle.

+If backend endpoints are not present, services automatically fall back to localStorage.

 ## Budget Tracking Feature

 The app includes a Budget Tracking module (enabled by default) that lets users: